manwestc/manwestc.github.io/_posts/2026-05-28-02-what-is-it-tintolib-synthetic-images.md

 ---
 layout: single
 published: true
-title: "What is TINTOlib and why transform tabular data into synthetic images?"
+title: "What is TINTOlib and why should we transform tabular data into synthetic images?"
 date: 2026-05-28
 last_modified_at: 2026-05-28
 permalink: /blog/2026/05/02-what-is-it-tintolib-synthetic-images/